Secure Email for SMEs: What You Need to Know (Ultimate Guide)

 Encrypting Messages

-51% of businesses have no rules on storing or transferring personal information.
+Alarmingly, 51% of businesses lack policies for storing or transferring personal information.

 Authenticating Recipients